Department of Labor Logo United States Department of Labor

 As employers continue to recognize the benefits of health and fitness programs for their employees, incentives to join gyms or other types of health clubs are expected to increase the need for fitness trainers and instructors.
 For example, some organizations may open their own exercise facilities onsite to promote employee wellness.

 Other employment growth will come from the continuing emphasis on exercise to combat obesity and encourage healthier lifestyles for people of all ages.
-In particular, the baby-boom generation should continue to remain active to help prevent injuries and illnesses associated with aging.
+As the share of older Americans grows, more people will likely seek to remain active to help prevent common injuries and illnesses associated with aging.

 Participation in yoga and Pilates is expected to continue to increase, driven partly by older adults who want low-impact forms of exercise and relief from arthritis and other ailments.